FSC 432: Petroleum Processing

 Exercises will be submitted to designated drop boxes in Canvas.
 Scans of handwritten pages are not acceptable in most circumstances unless noted in the assignment instructions to encourage you to submit professional docuemnts.
 The quizzes will consist of questions with multiple choice answers.
 The quizzes will be available for students to take on the web for a whole day (from 12:01 a.m. to 11: 59 p.m.) on the scheduled day.
 Students need to complete each quiz typically 60 minutes after they start taking the assessment.
 The time allotted may vary for some quizzes.

 Two mid-semester exams and one final exam will require you to integrate your knowledge of the topic areas and reading assignments.
 Exams will also include questions with multiple choice answers and problems similar to those assigned in the exercises.
 Exam 1 covers a 5-week segment, and Exam 2 covers a 4-week segment of the course as designated.
 The final exam will be comprehensive and cover all the lessons in the course.
 Similar to the mid-semester exams, the final exam will consist of questions with multiple choice answers and problems.
+Note: Exam 1 and Exam 2, and possibly the Final Exam will be administered at Pollock Testing Center on October 4, November 1, and in the week of December 13-17, respectively.
+You should schedule your exam as soon as you are notified by the testing center to secure a time slot that best fits your schedule.

 Letter grades will be based on the following percentages (percentages refer to the proportion of all possible points earned by the student):